sikorka/inpost_tasks/README.md

 Ad.
 Task 1.
 Test data and desired effect don't match - left failed tests.

 Ad.
 Task 2.
 Some data fails tests because it is bad - left failed tests.
-This is not deterministic - there are times when that bad data is not present on environment 🙃
+This is not deterministic - there are times when that bad data is not present on environment (even on prod) 🙃